Mon. – Fri.: 7:30 a.m. – 5:00 p.m.

 Parking: POB 1 parking garage.
 Validation available in the Pharmacy.
 ADA accommodations available.

-Address: 1329 Lusitana St., Suite 101
+Address: 1329 Lusitana Street, Suite 101

 Honolulu, HI 96813